How to Make Milk Kefir and its Health Benefits

 7. Once the desired fermentation level is reached, the kefir grains are separated from the liquid kefir.
 The grains are then used to inoculate a new batch, while the fermented kefir is ready for consumption.

 Keep this fermentation process in mind when making your own kefir.
-If you like it a bit more tangy or just a bit less you can twist and tweak with the fermentation time or temperature.
+If you like it a bit more tangy or just a bit less, you can twist and tweak with the fermentation time or temperature.

 Making milk kefir is very easy.
 You don’t need high-tech kitchen equipment.
 The only thing this sour, but lifelong, partner of yours asks for is a little bit of your time.